Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Conclusions Future Work

 \section{Conclusions \& Future Work}

-We have calculated cyclic merits across 312 pulsars using 14 different telescope-frequency combinations to determine which sources, instruments, and observing frequencies are best suited for cyclic deconvolution and phase retrieval.
+We have calculated cyclic merits across 312 pulsars using 15 different telescope-frequency combinations to determine which sources, instruments, and observing frequencies are best suited for cyclic deconvolution and phase retrieval.
 We find that observing frequencies between $\sim$ 80$-$300 MHz are optimal both for observing the most pulsars in their full deconvolution regimes and for achieving cyclic deconvolution for the most pulsars with currently available instruments.
-Based on these findings, telescopes like LOFAR, MWA, and uGMRT appear to currently be the most capable for cyclic spectroscopy, and we strongly believe these telescopes should consider developing near real-time cyclic spectroscopy systems like the one currently being implemented for the GBT to increase the accessibility of this technique.
-Additionally, future telescopes like SKA-Low may be considerably more sensitive than most, if not all, relevant telescopes in their current frequency ranges, making them even better-suited to cyclic spectroscopy analyses.
+Based on these findings, telescopes like LOFAR, MWA, uGMRT, and eventually the DSA once a greater fraction of the galactic millisecond pulsar population is discovered, appear to currently be the most capable for cyclic spectroscopy, and we strongly believe these telescopes should consider developing near real-time cyclic spectroscopy systems, like the one currently being implemented for the GBT, to increase the accessibility of this technique.
 As such, we feel it would be extremely beneficial to the pulsar community for these instruments to consider developing cyclic spectroscopy backends of their own during the early stages of commissioning.
 While cyclic deconvolution will likely primarily benefit millisecond pulsars, our findings of high cyclic merit for the Crab Pulsar suggest some canonical pulsars may also be able to take advantage of this technique.
 Future work will determine cyclic merits for a subset of faster spinning canonical pulsars to ascertain whether cyclic deconvolution attempts with real data are worth pursuing in this population.